puppetlabs/puppet-docs/source/pe/3.7/install_windows.markdown

 Windows nodes in Puppet Enterprise:

-* Can fetch configurations from a puppet master and apply manifests locally
+* Can fetch configurations from a Puppet master and apply manifests locally
 * Can respond to live management or orchestration commands
-* Cannot serve as a puppet master, console, or database support server
+* Cannot serve as a Puppet master, console, or database support server

 See [the main Puppet on Windows documentation](/windows/) for details on [running Puppet on Windows](/windows/running.html) and [writing manifests for Windows](/windows/writing.html).